kevinyswong/kevinyswong.github.io/index.md

   changed all that was good about the city!
 The History Collection has
   <a href="https://historycollection.com/living-hell-new-yorks-tenements-were-nightmares-in-the-early-1900s/">provided</a>
   photos for all to see how spectacular the good old days were!
 These are some of the highest quality images I've seen.
-Oh, how breathtaking!
+Oh, how gorgeous!
 But the haughty city mayor and regulators thought they were doing the public a service when they wanted to pass some laws!
 Surely, the landlords had their tenants' best interests in mind!
 How can anyone blame them for not installing windows or toilets in the apartments!
 How tenderly I remember those days when we knew not the word "toilet" but "chamber pot" and "outhouse"!
 How times have changed, oh,